OWASP/samm/Current Releases/head/core/implementation/i-secure-build.md

 type: security_practice
 ---
 # Short Description
-This practice focuses on creating a consistently repeatable build process and accounting for the security of application dependencies.
+This practice focuses on creating a consistently repeatable build process and accounting for the security of dependencies.
 # Long Description
 The Secure Build practice emphasises the importance of building software in a standardised, repeatable manner, and of doing so using secure components, including 3rd party software dependencies.